-2.6 Performance according to ISO 9283
+2.8 Performance according to ISO 9283

 At rated maximum load, maximum offset and 1.6 m/s velocity on the inclined ISO test plane, with all six axes in motion.
-Values in the table below are the average result of measurements on a small number of robots.
-The result may differ depending on where in the working range the robot is positioning, velocity, arm configuration, from which direction the position is approached, the load direction of the arm system.
+Values in the table below are the result of measurements using the robots Accuracy mode.
+The result may differ depending on where in the working range the robot is positioning, velocity, arm configuration, from which direction the position is approached and the load direction of the arm system.
 Backlashes in gearboxes also affect the result.